desmos-labs/introduction/readme.md

 #### Magpie

-To provide identity and accountibilty of validators in different chains on Desmos, we need a bridging mechansim to link between the identity from the working chain, e.g. Cosmos Hub, to a temporary identity on Desomos which can operate corresponding social interactions. [`Magpie` (bridge)](https://en.wikipedia.org/wiki/Qixi_Festival) is serving this purpose.
+To provide identity and accountibilty of validators in different chains on Desmos, we need a bridging mechansim to link between the identity from the working chain, e.g. Cosmos Hub, to a temporary identity on Desmos which can operate corresponding social interactions. [`Magpie` (bridge)](https://en.wikipedia.org/wiki/Qixi_Festival) is serving this purpose.

 `Magpie` works like the [`SESSION`](https://en.wikipedia.org/wiki/Session_(computer_science)) of a web application.
 When a user would like to start a conversation, a temporary Desmos key will be created on the client application.
-The client application will then sign an empty session message using the key of the working chain and embed the signature to a session creation transaction on Desomos signing with the just created temporary Desmos key.
+The client application will then sign an empty session message using the key of the working chain and embed the signature to a session creation transaction on Desmos signing with the just created temporary Desmos key.

 When Desmos receives the session creation transaction, it will not only validate to see if the transaction can be processed.
 It will also validate the embedded working chain signature with the public key provided.
-If the signature can be validated, it verifies the identity of the working chain and allow the user with this identity to operate any social interactions on Desmos using the temporary key created and stored on the client application.
+If the signature can be validated, it verifies the identity of the working chain and allows the user with this identity to operate any social interactions on Desmos using the temporary key created and stored on the client application.

 _(insert an illustration explaining the mechansim)_